Kinetic Interacting Particle Langevin Monte Carlo: Introduction

 \section{Introduction}

-Parametric \glspl*{lvm} are ubiquitous in many areas of statistical science, e.g., complex probabilistic models for text, audio, video and images \cite{blei2003latent, smaragdis2006probabilistic, hoff2002latent} or inverse problems \cite{VADEBONCOEUR2023}.
-Intuitively, these models capture the underlying structure of the real data in terms of low-dimensional latent variables - a structure that often exists in real world \cite{whiteley2022statistical}.
-However, latent variable models often require nontrivial procedures for maximum likelihood estimation as this quantity is often intractable \cite{dempster1977maximum}.
-Our main aim in this paper is to propose a set of accelerated and stable algorithms for the problem of maximum marginal likelihood estimation in the presence of latent variables and show convergence bounds for them by studying their nonasymptotic behaviour.
+\Glspl*{lvm} are ubiquitous in many areas of statistical science, e.g., complex probabilistic models for text, audio, video and images \citep{blei2003latent, smaragdis2006probabilistic, hoff2002latent}, or inverse problems \citep{glyn2024statistical}.
+These models capture the underlying structure of the data in terms of low-dimensional variables -- a structure that often exists in real world \citep{whiteley2022statistical}.
+However, \glspl*{lvm} often require non-trivial procedures for their estimation as their likelihood is often intractable.

-Let us consider a generic latent variable model as $p_\theta (x,y)$, parameterised by $\theta\in\mathbb{R}^{d_\theta}$, for fixed data $y \in \bR^{d_y}$, and latent variables $x \in \bR^{d_x}$.
-This model is considered for \textit{fixed} observed data $y$, thus formally we see the statistical model as a real-valued mapping $p_\theta(x,y) :\mathbb{R}^{d_x}\times \mathbb{R}^{d_\theta}\to \bR$.
+Consider a generic latent variable model as $p_\theta (x,y)$, parameterised by $\theta\in\mathbb{R}^{d_\theta}$, for \textit{fixed}, observed data $y \in \bR^{d_y}$, and latent variables $x \in \bR^{d_x}$.
+Thus, formally, we see the statistical model as a real-valued mapping $p_\theta(x,y) :\mathbb{R}^{d_x}\times \mathbb{R}^{d_\theta}\to \bR$.
 The task we are interested in is to estimate the parameter $\theta$ that explains the fixed dataset $y$.
-Often, this task is achieved via the \gls*{mle}.
-In accordance with this, in our setting, due to the presence of latent variables, we aim at finding the maximum \textit{marginal} likelihood estimate, which termed as \gls*{mmle} problem \citep{dempster1977maximum}.
+Often, this is achieved via the \gls*{mle}.
+In our setting, due to the presence of latent variables, we aim at finding the \gls*{mmle}, which is termed the \gls*{mmle} problem \citep{dempster1977maximum}.
 More precisely, our problem takes the form

 where $p_\theta(y) := \int p_\theta(x,y) \mathrm{d}x$ is the \textit{marginal likelihood} (also called the model evidence in Bayesian statistics \citep{bernardo2009bayesian}).
-It is apparent from \eqref{eq:max} that the problem cannot be solved via optimisation techniques alone, as the marginal likelihood contains an intractable integral for most statistical models.
+It is apparent from \eqref{eq:max} that the problem cannot be solved via optimisation techniques alone for most statistical models.